[Interview] Cloud of mistrust over Malta's new government

 For their part, EU commissioners will soon be taking up contact with Camilleri and Zammit Lewis to ask what they are doing to clean things up.

-But for some in Brussels, it looks like Abela's appointments meant more of the same.
+But for some in Brussels, it looks like Abela's appointments meant little would change.

 "Abela might as well have appointed Muscat as justice minister.
 I see the appointment as a guarantee for Muscat [that he will not be prosecuted]," an EU source said.